laptobbe/TSMarkdownParser/README.md

 Alternatively you can use Carthage.

-Alternatively you can clone the project and build one of the static library setups in the project (iOS, OSX, tvOS or watchOS).
+Alternatively you can clone the project and build one of the static library setups in the project (iOS, macOS, tvOS or watchOS).

 #Usage
 The standardParser class method provides a new instance of the parser configured to parse the tags listed above.
 You can also just create a new instance of TSMarkdownParser and add your own parsing.
 See "Adding custom parsing" for information on how to do this.